There are some amazing things that happen when you live a travel life.

 You aren’t afraid to dig out all your suitcases in a parking lot and repack or reorganize belongings for the world to see.

-You are never sure what the day will bring.
+You are never sure what a day in this travel life will bring.

 You can quote your traveling schedule off the top of your head and know where you will be 3 months from now.